 Based in Bulgaria, Ivelin Zhelev, CEWA, has been involved in the financial markets since 2011.
 He is a co-founder of EWM Interactive, a company that provides weekly wave outlooks for the major forex pairs and major stock indexes and a contributor to two books published by Academic Publishing House "Tsenov" - Svishtov, "Capital Optimization" and "Debt Management."
 He currently forecasts global interest rates for EWI.

 Wayne Gorman, CEWA-M, is head of EWI's Educational Resources.
-With more than 40 years of experience as a risk manager and trader, he began his career at Citibank where he managed trading positions in money markets and derivatives.
-He traded full time with his own capital for more than four years before joining EWI.
+A 40-year veteran risk manager and trader, he started out at Citibank, where he managed trading positions in money markets and derivatives.
+He traded full-time with his own capital for over four years before joining EWI.
 In 2013, Wayne co-authored the Amazon best-selling book Visual Guide to Elliott Wave Trading, published by Bloomberg Press.
 Wayne is also the author of multiple EWI trading tutorials and a host of live training events for traders.ANALYST SPOTLIGHT

-Al Graham provide intraday commentary about European markets to institutional subscribers and contributes intraday stocks and currency coverage for Australia, Taiwan and Korea.
+Al Graham provides intraday commentary about European markets to institutional subscribers and contributes intraday stocks and currency coverage for Australia, Taiwan and Korea.
 He first joined EWI in 1992 as an intraday overnight analyst and created EWI's Global Energy Outlook, which he edited until 1999.

 Based in Egypt, Nady Laymoud has been providing intensive Elliott wave analysis of multiple markets, daily, since 2009.
 He is a co-founder of MawgatFX, the first Elliott wave daily currencies newsletter for the Middle East, in Arabic.
-Prior to joining EWI at 2017, Nady was the Head Elliott Wave Analyst at ElliottWaveForex.
-Today, he contributes daily to our Pro Services from his home office in Egypt, forecasting markets from FX to energy and more.
+Prior to joining EWI in2017, Nady was the Head Elliott Wave Analyst at ElliottWaveForex.
+Today, he contributes to our Pro Services from his home office in Egypt, forecasting markets from FX to energy and more.